20kdc/byond-data-docs/README.md

 Tomeno: important parts of string decryption

-NGGJamie: Documented the BYOND Topic protocol at https://github.com/NGGJamie/byond-topics This was useful to understand BYOND packet framing, not covering encryption
+BobOfDoom, NGGJamie, Crispy: Documented the BYOND Topic protocol at https://github.com/NGGJamie/byond-topics This was useful to understand BYOND packet framing, not covering encryption

 Stephen001: Partial documentation of some format version (right now unknown but >= 307 < 494) at https://github.com/Stephen001/Lego